kyegomez/awesome-multi-agent-papers/README.md

 # multi-agent-papers
-A compilation of the best multi-agent papers
+A compilation of the best multi-agent papers by the [Swarms](https://github.com/kyegomez/swarms) Team.
+Our mission is to democratize multi-agent systems to automate the world.

 ## Format
 - [ Paper Name ] [ PDF ] [ PAPER LINK ] [Abstract ]